Why I Almost Left the Mormon Church

 I felt this to be true.
 The first 27 years of my life had been deeply influenced by Mormonism, so it will always be a part of me.
 I realized that the answer wasn’t to leave Mormonism behind, but rather to find a way to move forward, integrating the best parts of what being a Mormon means to me.

 Something else that has brought me a great deal of comfort is the talk “It Works Wonderfully” by President Uchtdorf during which he states:

-I’m coming to realize that every Mormon is going to come to a different conclusion regarding which aspects of the Mormon belief system are central enough to be considered petals on that precious flower.
-For me, that precious flower is my new simplified worldview (See "What I Believe Now After My Mormon Faith Crisis").
+I’m coming to realize that every Mormon is going to come to a different conclusion regarding which aspects of the Mormon belief system are central enough to be considered petals on that precious flower (See "Why Every Mormon Should Embrace Being a 'Buffet Mormon'").
+For me, that precious flower is my new simplified worldview.
 The petals that make up my precious flower are likely different than the ones that make up yours, and that’s okay.
 We can both still be Mormons.

 Can I Still Raise my Children In the Church?